chi-0828/UpPipe/README.md

             -f TRANSCRIPTOME FILE PATH
 ```
 ### Run alignment step for quantification
-- The size of k-mer is already set in `INPUT INDEX FILE`, the setting cannot be changed in this step
+- The size of k-mer is already set in `INPUT INDEX FILE`, this setting cannot be changed in this step
 ```=shell
 ./UpPipe alignment \
             -i INPUT INDEX FILE PATH \